inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 ### Autoroute

 For each Tiling:
-  * Select the path in the Tiling group
+  * Select the path in the Tiling group and the shape
-  * Select the shape
   *  Run `Extensions > Ink/Stitch > Tools : Stroke> Autoroute Running Stitch`